Ancient Olympic Games

 How to get to Olympia

 Olympia, on the Peloponnese peninsula, is relatively well connected with the rest of Greece.
-There are various ways to get to the sanctuary:
+You can book a tour online, or if you want to get there on your own there are various ways to get to the sanctuary:

 Hire a car in Athens and drive to Olympia and other areas of Greece.
 This is the fastest way to get to Olympia, and a great way to discover other scenic parts of the country.
 Check and compare rental prices in this link.